pdf-raku/PDF-raku/README.md

 This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a> specification.
 It implements syntax, basic data-types, serialization and encryption rules as described in the first four chapters of the specification.
 Read and write access to data structures is via direct manipulation of tied arrays and hashes.

 `PDF::DAO` provides a set of class builder utilities to enable higher level classes for general application development.

-This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-Struct">PDF::Struct</a> (under construction), which contains a much more detailed set of classes to implement much of the remainder of the PDF specification.

 ## The Basics